ktiu/code-geo-graphic/index.md

 * A brief essay-style presentation reflecting on code and its role in a project, asking questions about it, and/or investigating its affordances and implications.
 Visuals are optional, even if the code helped produce a map.

 We welcome contributions from scholars at all stages of their career and at all levels of coding proficiency.
+This is a low-threshold event to talk about code.

 Please send a short outline of your idea (with or without actual code) to <a href="mailto:{{site.email}}">{{site.email}}</a> until December 31, 2017.